theque5t/Detect4j/README.md

 [![Build Status](https://app.travis-ci.com/theque5t/Detect4j.svg?branch=main)](https://app.travis-ci.com/github/theque5t/Detect4j)

-Runnable jar that will detect for specific classes in use within existing JVMs

 ## Vision

  - A tool that detects if a specific Java class(es) is actively in use on a system.